nus-cs2113-AY2021S1/tp/docs/team/chongjx.md

 6\.
 Implemented `SystemException` class which extends from `Exception` class.
 Enumeration for all possible types of exception that may occur with a unique string as its message.

 7\.
-Implemented `Formatter` class which formats Note, Event and String into a formatted String to be printed.
+Implemented `Formatter` class which formats Note, Event and String before printing.

 <div style="page-break-after: always;"></div>